Last Updated on May 30, 2021 by Christine Kaaloa

 4. Crossing the street in Kolkata

-It’s always helpful to cross with a group.
-At least for your first try.
-Eventually you get used to the weaving and dodging.
-Wait for traffic to subside, then you find the pockets of open space to scurry into.
+If trying it on your own, wait for traffic to subside, and find the pockets of open space to scurry into.
 That’s how you cross the street in Kolkata.

 6. Expect taxes on your food and hotel

-Kolkata dons a surcharge taxes for all and it adds up to around 8%.
+Kolkata dons a surcharge taxes for all from hotels to restaurant food and it adds up to around 8%.
 That’s not cheap.

-For those against age, there is a more modern aspect around Esplanade and a beautiful colonial architecture in the government area of BBD Bagh.
+Esplanade is the commercial bustle of downtown Kolkata and a beautiful colonial architecture in the government area of BBD Bagh.
 I suspect a more modern lifestyle exists in the suburbs and the extended parts of Kolkata, but I wanted to be in the “heart of Kolkata” where all the fun, car honking and sightseeing landmarks were.

 10. Kolkatans are friendly and gentlemanly